borjaOrtizLlamas/gitlab-billable-users-fetcher/README.md

+You can give me  your star if you like it :)

 # 🧾 GitLab Billable Users Exporter

 A simple yet powerful **Bash script** that collects all **GitLab billable users** (across all groups) and exports them into a single **JSON report**.
 This tool automates what GitLab’s API and CLI currently cannot do directly — fetching all **billable users** without manually looping through each group.

 ---